e-spitz/bolt-todo/README.md

 This application can be easily deployed to platforms like Netlify or Vercel.
 Ensure your environment variables (`VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`) are correctly configured on your chosen hosting provider's dashboard.

----

-After you've updated your `.env` file with the placeholder values and added this content to your `README.md`, you should be able to change your Bolt project's visibility to "Public".